 Several lookout points along this section of the track, such as the Fletchers Lookout and the Wentworth Falls Lookout, offer great views of the Jamison Valley.

 From the picnic area, follow the Short Cut Track which will takes you back to the Conservation Hut where a nice cup of coffee awaits you.

 Map and Route

 From the Great Western Highway, take the exit into Falls Road in Wentworth Falls, followed by a right turn into Fletcher Street.
-The Conservation Hut has a small car park that quickly fills up in the weekends.
-Suburban street parking is available nearby.

 Click on the below map to see a bigger version.